onlinecity/gatewayapi-docs/docs/smpp.rst

 SMPP
 ====

-We ofer SMPP connection for select customers.
+We offer SMPP connection for select customers.
 Contact sales@gatewayapi.com to get access.
 We use SMPP version 3.4, which should be backwards compatible with version 3.3.

 Connection
 ----------